BuzzardParking/buzzard-android/README.md

 * [x] Display a group icon showing the number of spaces when the map is zoomed out.
 * [ ] Polish the animations: pin a parking space
 * [ ] NUX(i.e. new user experience) screen to show you how to use the app
-* [ ] A user can swipe up and see a few card details about any spot
+* [ ] A user can swipe up and see a few card details about any parking spot
+* [ ] A user can see google street view as the detail about any parking spot

 Bonus:
 * [ ] Notify a user parked in of parking restrictions ex.
 Street cleaning